Phyllis Diller: 1970–2012

-Diller continued working in television throughout the '70s and '80s, appearing as a judge on premiere and subsequent episodes of The Gong Show and as a panelist on the Match Game PM show.
+Diller continued working in television throughout the 1970s and 1980s, appearing as a judge on premiere and subsequent episodes of The Gong Show and as a panelist on the Match Game PM show.
 She also guest-starred in The Mouse Factory, Night Gallery, Love American Style, The Muppet Show, CHiPs and The Love Boat.
-Between 1999 and 2003 she played roles in 7th Heaven and The Drew Carey Show.
+In 1978, she hosted a Showtime comedy special which featured Robin Tyler, who became the first out lesbian on U.S. national television.
+Between 1999 and 2003, she played roles in 7th Heaven and The Drew Carey Show.

 Her successful career as a voice actor continued when Diller guested as herself in "A Good Medium is Rare," a 1972 episode of The New Scooby-Doo Movies.
 In 1998, Diller provided the voice of the Queen in A Bug's Life.
 Among her other animated films are The Nutcracker Prince (1990, as Mousequeen), Happily Ever After (1990, as Mother Nature), and Casper's Scare School (2006, as Aunt Spitzy).